What is Gastritis?

 The treatment and management of gastritis depend on the condition’s underlying cause.
 Here are some ways to manage and treat gastritis:

-These can be essential in managing gastritis and help prevent the condition from recurring.
+These can be essential in managing gastritis and help prevent recurring conditions.
 Here are some lifestyle changes you can make to help manage gastritis: